Minoru/blog.tty8.org/posts/2013-03-24-automounting-with-udev-and-pmount.markdown

 title: Automounting with udev and pmount
 tags: linux
 language: english
+description: Writing a script that automatically mounts /dev/sd* as soon as
+    they appear.
 ---

 For the past few years I was relying on a lengthy `udev` rules file to mount